pysal/libpysal/docs/migration.rst

 This guide compares the members (attributes and methods) from the `W` class and the `Graph` class.

+It is intended for developers.
+Users interested in migrating to the new Graph class from W should see the `migration guide <user-guide/graph/w_g_migration.html>`_.

 Members common to W and Graph
 -----------------------------